aadiii6043/E-Attendance/README.md

 - <strong>Real-time Attendance Tracking:</strong>The system will provide real-time attendance tracking, allowing administrators to access attendance data instantly.
 This will enable timely intervention for attendance-related issues, such as late arrivals or absences, and facilitate effective management of resources.
 - <strong>Centralized Database:</strong>The system will have a centralized database to store and manage attendance data.
 This database will be secure, scalable, and capable of handling large volumes of attendance records.

-The project also explores preprocessing steps, transfer learning, and domain-specific architectures to overcome challenges such as data scarcity and environmental impacts.</h3>
 <hr>
 <h1>Hardware Requirements</h1>
 <ul>